Baghatraj/Mobile-Application-Lab/README.md

-# Study material of python programming language
+# Study  of Python For Data Science